Sequence diagram: Diagram building blocks

 Messages, written with horizontal arrows with the message name written above them, display interaction.
 Solid arrow heads represent synchronous calls, open arrow heads represent asynchronous messages, and dashed lines represent reply messages.

 If a caller sends a synchronous message, it must wait until the message is done, such as invoking a subroutine.
-If a caller sends an asynchronous message, it can continue processing and doesn’t have to wait for a response.
-Asynchronous calls are present in multithreaded applications, event-driven applications and in message-oriented middleware.
+If a caller sends an asynchronous message, it can continue processing and need not wait for a response.
+Asynchronous calls are present in multithreaded applications, event-driven applications, and in message-oriented middleware.

 Activation boxes, or method-call boxes, are opaque rectangles drawn on top of lifelines to represent that processes are being performed in response to the message (ExecutionSpecifications in UML).

 Objects calling methods on themselves use messages and add new activation boxes on top of any others to indicate a further level of processing.
-If an object is destroyed (removed from memory), an X is drawn on bottom of the lifeline, and the dashed line ceases to be drawn below it.
+If an object is destroyed (removed from memory), an X is drawn below the lifeline, and the dashed line ceases to be drawn below it.
 It should be the result of a message, either from the object itself, or another.

 A message sent from outside the diagram can be represented by a message originating from a filled-in circle (found message in UML) or from a border of the sequence diagram (gate in UML).